esseivan/ESN_Lib/README.md

 ## SFTP Upload
-Tool to easily upload folder content to a sftp target
+Tool to easily upload folder content to a sftp target It uses the WinSCP library.
+To reduce the size of releases, it is not included is the default release.
+You can download manually at https://winscp.net/eng/docs/library_install Then copy WinSCP.exe and WinSCP_net.dll to the ProgramFiles (x86)\EsseivaN\SFTP_Upload folder

 ## PostBuild manager
 Postbuild to do the work once the project is built